 The Corporation has concluded employment agreements with the Named Executive Officers to provide a consistent and comprehensive framework of employment for each executive officer.
 These agreements cover the job description, obligations, aggregate compensation, as well as the clauses concerning termination of employment for cause, without cause, and in the event of a change of control.
-If the position of the President and Chief Executive Officer is terminated without cause or following a change of control, the Corporation will pay the President and Chief Executive Officer and Chief Executive Officer is terminated without cause or following a change of control, the Sase salary.
-If the position of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer and the Vice-President and Chief Financ
+If the position of the President and Chief Executive Officer is terminated without cause or following a change of control, the Corporation will pay the President and Chief Executive Officer is terminated without cause or following a change of control, the Corporation of the Corporation will pay the Chief Operating Officer is terminated without cause or following a change of control, the Corporation will pay the Chief Operating Officer an amount equal to 4 months of his base salary.
+If the position of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation of the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer is terminated without cause or following a change of control, the Corporation will pay the Vice-President and Chief Financial Officer an amount equal to 12 months of his base salary.

-The following table indicates the amounts that would be paid in the event that the employment of a Named Executive Officer is terminated without cause or following a change of control, as of December 31, 2023.
+The following table indicates the amounts that would be paid in the event that the employment of a Named Executive Officer is terminated without cause or following a change of control, as of December 31, 2024.

-Name Title Without Cause (\$) Change of Control (\$) Jean Martineau President and Chief Executive Officer 921,200(1) 921.200 (1) Léonard Teoli Vice-President and Chief Financial Officer 314,050 (2) 314,050 (2) Jorge Luis Cardenas Vice-President Operations
+Name Title Without Cause (\$) Change of Control (\$) Jean Martineau President and Chief Executive Officer 931,109 (1) 931,109 (1) Léonard Teoli Vice-President and Chief Financial Officer 318,527 (2) 318,527 (2) Daniel Misiano Chief Operating Officer 100,000 100,000 Jorge Luis Cardenas Vice-President Development Latin 275,000 275,000

-(1) Including 40,000 DSU which at share price as of December 31, 2023 would represent a value of \$160 000 in DSU.
+(1) Including 14,732 DSU which at share price as of December 31, 2024 would represent a value of \$84,709 in DSU.

-(2) Including 10,000 DSU which at share price as of December 31, 2023 would represent a value of \$40 000 in DSU.
+(2) Including 3,683 DSU which at share price as of December 31, 2024 would represent a value of \$21,177 in DSU.